wmontwe/wmontwe/README.md

 My current role is Head of Mobile Engineering @ [Data4Life](https://www.data4life.care/)

-I'm a Berlin based software engineering with 10+ years of professional experience.
+I'm a Berlin based software engineer with 10+ years of professional experience.
 Passionate about building mobile applications, focusing on **Android** and **Kotlin Multiplatform**.

 ### Facts